 A: Yes, you can still view the information and submit your feedback online.

 Q: What is REACH's role in the feedback process?
 Does REACH filter or censor feedback received from contributors?

 A: Besides soliciting feedback and channelling it to the agencies, we facilitate communication between the citizens and government agencies by proactively initiating discussions on various topics.
-We also seek sense ground sentiments and gather feedback on policy issues on a continuous basis.
+We also also seek to get a sense of ground sentiments ground sentiments and gather feedback on policy issues on a continuous basis.